 This show brings something fresh to the property television scene and is well-liked by those who have seen it.
 The fact that the property owners are putting their interests and passions into their properties is also evident in the show and is entertaining to watch for hosts and non-hosts alike.

 This HGTV show focuses on sprucing up problem properties through renovation and modern interior design to maximize its earning potential for its homeowners.

-Even though this show is not specifically geared towards the vacation rental market, but rather towards long-term rental properties, vacation rental homeowners are still able to get helpful tips and ideas on the interior design of their own home or any renovations that they may be doing themselves.
+Even though this show is not specifically geared towards the short term rental market, but rather towards long-term rental properties, vacation rental homeowners are still able to get helpful tips and ideas on the interior design of their own home or any renovations that they may be doing themselves.

 While this TV series is enjoyable to watch and features beautiful home designs, there are many other shows that have a very similar format, so viewers don’t feel like they’re watching a unique or new show.

 Selling Sunset on Netflix puts luxury front and center in a television show that follows the elite real estate brokers of The Oppenheim Group as they sell luxury multi-million-dollar homes in the sought-after Beverly Hills/West Hollywood area in the US.

 Luxury homeowners can get a good idea of what to aspire to when it comes to preparing and decorating luxury vacation home accommodation.
 They can also get an inside look at what guests may expect if they are booking a luxury Airbnb.